ddemlow/fleet-manager-gitops/README.md

 - Verify required fields are present
 - Use `python scripts/validate-manifests.py` locally

+#### **Deleted Manifest Still Appears in CI:**
+- Push payloads can include deleted files.
+The deploy script now skips missing files and logs `Skipping deleted files: ...`.
+Deleting a manifest does not currently delete its corresponding Deployment Application or Deployment in Fleet Manager.
+This may be added in the future.

 #### **Application Not Found:**
 - Check application name in manifest
 - Verify it exists in Fleet Manager